About – My leadership manifesto

 Former semi-pro basketball player, based in Northeastern Italy, where I live with my family, I like to do lots of things, including spending time with my kid, my job in tech, reading, playing bass, woodworking.
 Too bad the day only has 24 hours.

 Into computers and coding since the age of 7, two decades of professional experience in tech, I started as a programmer then I was quickly made a Team Lead, a position I have been in for a long time throughout my career, and it’s probably where am most impactful.

 However, over the course of two decades, I have done a little bit of everything, from Sales Engineering to Network and Systems Administration, to coding, Systems Integrations, Software and Infrastructure Architecture, Project Management, etc.

 Where I think I really shine at is leading teams, though, and here is my manifesto.
-The following is non-comprehensive list of things I believe a leader should do in order to bring their teams to success.
+The following is a non-comprehensive list of things I believe a leader should do in order to bring their teams to success.

 - Leaders are not above their colleagues: they are pivotal points, facilitators.